 - Tracking and communicating COVID-19 updates

-We will be updating this post with new resources.
+We are updating this post with new resources as they become available.
 We encourage you to share anything that you think should be added in the comments section.

 For academic institutions around the globe, COVID-19 is forcing rapid changes in institutional operations as well as instructional planning and delivery.
 Below is helpful information on how institutions are approaching COVID-19 as well as resources for transitioning to distance learning.